ayushsgupta/kinematics/README.md

 # kinematics
-Kinematics based on that from Coding Train.
-Potential applications to robotics that I should look into.
+Kinematics (partly based on that from Coding Train).
+Potential applications to robotics that I am looking into.